RafaelBarbosatec/flutter_robot/README.md

 Create a widget testes using the Robot Pattern!

 It is a good option to create testes to your `page` validating the correct interaction between (controller) <-> (widget).

-This way can validate if your view show/do exactly you expected in each state of controller(cubit/bloc/mobx/etc).
+This way you can validate if your view show/do exactly you expected in each state of controller(cubit/bloc/mobx/etc).

 | Progress | Feature |
 |----------|----------|